Loving someone as they’re dying is a privilege.

 I was driving and thinking about a conversation family members had with hospice.
 They gave him a few months.

 “He won’t make it to my wedding,” I thought to myself.
-How could I get married without him?
+How could I get married without him being there?

-My first thought about his death was my own convenience and comfort.
+My first thought about his death related to my own convenience and comfort.
 It takes events like these to realize the nature of our hearts.
 In this moment, I thought of myself instead of him, and that is why I cried.

 Father, forgive me.